The ultimate guide to visiting Kent

 Chapel Down vineyard tour

 Established in 2001, Chapel Down is based in Tenterden and is England’s leading winemaker.
 Experiences range from guided tours, wine tastings and masterclasses.
 Guided tours go ahead in all weathers and are only £20.
 This includes a visit to the Chapel Down vineyards and winery, followed by a tutored tasting of sparkling and still wines.
-Each tour takes around two hours and you can book online — weekend tours only at the moment.
+Each tour takes around two hours and you can book online — keep an eye on its website for re-opening times.

 Book tickets here